Ka1ZaK/ww/README.md

-# Script for Pywal with automatic selection of wallpapers from a folder or selecting them yourself.
+# Script for Pywal with automatic selection of wallpapers from a folder or selecting them randomly.
 The script updates the configs of programs that cannot automatically load changes.
 ## Works with:
 ```
 Alacritty terminal